-Already under the assumption that I might be helping you set up your website, this is a quick guide on how the email would work.
-There are many other ways to set up email for your company, including paid ones, but these are the easiest and cheaper (free) ways that I will touch on.
+This article will get technical.
+There are many options to set up email for your company, including paid ones, but these are the cheapest ways (also free to most extent) that I will touch on.
 Any private mails (Yahoo, Hotmail, Gmail, etc) would from here on be referred to Gmail (@gmail.com) instead.

 Firstly, you should think of your company structure.
 Should there be a specific email for every staff?
 A shared email handled by a team (example: customer relations / marketing team)?